 Morning: Punta Pitt, situated on the north-eastern tip of the island, hosts frigatebirds, storm petrels, and all three types of the Galapagos's species of Booby - the nazca, blue-footed and red-footed boobys.
 A steep trail goes up a cliff and through a ravine leading visitors to an area with a special abundance of birds.
 After the hike, grab your snorkelling gear and cool off with some world class snorkeling and scuba diving.

 Cerro Brujo, San Cristobal Island

-Morning: Isla Lobos is sometimes known as Sea Lion Island, for the huge colony of resident sea lions.
+Afternoon: Isla Lobos is sometimes known as Sea Lion Island, for the huge colony of resident sea lions.
 Fire engine red Sally Lightfoot crabs strike a strong contrast against the black volcanic rocks during your hike on Isla Lobos.
 Other curious creatures living on the otherwise uninhabited island include land iguanas and pelicans.
-Bring your snorkeling gear and treat yourself to a refreshing dip.
+Bring your snorkelling gear and treat yourself to a refreshing dip.

 León Dormido, San Cristóbal Island

 An impressive rock formation towering 150 meters above the Pacific Ocean, León Dormido (aka Kicker Rock) hosts a tropical underwater playground in the narrow channel between the two rocks.
 From a distance, locals thought they saw a sleeping lion in the rock formation, while, from the other direction, the British saw a boot.